anvilresearch/connect/README.md

 - Be a federated identity provider with OpenID Connect
 - Enable third-party developers using two- and three-legged OAuth 2.0
 - Manage access with RBAC

+#### Flexible User Authentication

+- Use local passwords, OAuth 1.0, OAuth 2.0, OpenID, and more
+- Works out of the box with Google, Facebook, Twitter, GitHub, and a [growing list of providers](https://github.com/christiansmith/anvil-connect/tree/master/lib/providers)
+- Custom schemes using virtually any existing Passport.js strategy or your own code

 #### Make it yours